EdgeVerve/feel/README.md

 ***FEEL is not available on npm yet and will be published soon.***

 FEEL is a completely flexible library which can be used with any project to add support for *Decision Table*.
-It comes with a powerful expression language termed *FEEL* to define a multitude of decision rules.
+It also comes with a powerful expression language termed *FEEL* built-in to define a multitude of decision rules.

 ## Installation